TomOConnor95/flutter-articles/flutter-ui-knob-article.md

 ## Simple behaviour: Custom Knob Widget - Continuous

-We will begin by making the knob respond to continuous values so it is straightforward.
-Next part of this article will address discrete values which a bit trickier to handle.
+In this tutorial we will make the knob respond to continuous values.
+The next tutorial will address discrete values which a bit trickier to handle.
 There are two key parts to making a knob.
 Firstly we need the knob widget to respond to the `_value` attribute, and then we need to make it respond to the user input by calling `_setValue` method.

 ### Part 1: Visually respond to \_value